antoineco/aco-tomcat/README.md

 **Server configuration**

 #####`server_control_port`
 Server control port.
 Defaults to `8005` (global) / `8006` (instance).
-The Server can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Server can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `server_shutdown`: command string that must be received in order to shut down Tomcat.
 Defaults to `SHUTDOWN`.
  - `server_address`: address on which this server waits for a shutdown command
  - `server_params`: optional hash of additional attributes/values to put in the Server element

 #####`apr_listener`
 Whether to enable the [APR Lifecycle Listener](http://tomcat.apache.org/tomcat-8.0-doc/apr.html#APR_Lifecycle_Listener_Configuration).
-The Listener can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Listener can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `apr_sslengine`: name of the SSLEngine to use with the APR Lifecycle Listener

 #####`jmx_listener`